GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 Add setter comments to matching resource fields.
 Setters serve as parameters for the template-free setting of field values.

-Setters are a safer alternative to other substitution techniques which do not have the context of the structured data.
-Setter comments can be added to parameterize the field values of resources using this function.
+Setters are a safer alternative to parameterize field values as they have the context of the structured data.
+This function helps you with adding setter comments to field values you intend to parameterize.

 <!--mdtogo-->